Jacob-Qiu/FinAgent/README-en.md

 </p>

 ## Introduction
-In financial investment and research scenarios, user problems often have multi hop, data dependency and logical complexity.
-Therefore, we developed FinAgent.
 FinAgent is an LLM agent system for the financial field, which supports real-time data query, private knowledge retrieval, multi-step reasoning and structured output.
 The system adopts the Plan-and-Execute architecture:
 (1) Plan: the agent first analyzes the user intention and generates a structured task plan; (2) Execute: call the process through langgraph to execute akshare query, rag retrieval and other subtasks in turn.